-I have been self-employed now for almost 5 years.
+I have been self-employed for over 5 years now.
 I have had a lot of ups and downs over the years when it comes to my business but thanks to the tips of others and finding awesome websites along the way, I have learned a lot and my business has taken off.
 I’d love to share several of these websites with you in hopes that it helps you with your online business journey.

 Let’s get started, shall we?